ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 universal or comprehensive, but rather serves as guidance to implementers in developing data structures and associated systems across a GNAP deployment.
 These data structures are communicated between the AS and RS either by using a structured token or an API-like mechanism like token introspection.

 This general-purpose data model does not assume either approach, and in fact both can be used together to convey different pieces of information.
-Where possible, mappings to concrete data fields in common standards understood by the RS are provided for each item in the model.
+Where possible, mappings to the {{JWT}} standard format are provided for each item in the model.

 ### Value